LGKZanini/LGKZanini.github.io/index.md

 </style>

+## Introduction

 <div class="justify-text">
   <p>Hi, my name is Luiz Guilherme, but everyone calls me Luiz.
-I'm really passionate about applied computing, especially in computer vision, which has been my research focus for the past few years.</p>
+I enjoy applying computing projects to computer vision, which has been my research focus for the past few years.
+I am particularly interested in leveraging advanced machine learning techniques to solve real-world challenges in this field.</p>

+  <p>I like playing games, although I haven’t had much time recently.
+My top five favorite games (not in order, as I haven’t decided yet) are <em>The Witcher 3: Wild Hunt</em>, <em>The Elder Scrolls V: Skyrim</em>, <em>Red Dead Redemption 2</em>, <em>Elden Ring</em>, and <em>Baldur's Gate 3</em>.
+I enjoy open-world games with intriguing stories, and most of these are titles I've played multiple times, appreciating narratives.</p>

+  <p>Nowadays, I’m more focused on watching animes and TV series.
+You can check out my <a href="https://boxd.it/5WY9T" target="_blank">Letterboxd profile</a>, where I try to log every movie I watch, though I often forget.
+So far, I’ve recorded 334 movies that I can remember watching.</p>

 </div>

-## Studies
+## Biography
 <div class="justify-text">

-  <p>I am currently a first-year PhD student in <a href="https://www.etsmtl.ca/" target="_blank">Engineering</a> at <a href="https://www.etsmtl.ca/" target="_blank">École de Technologie Supérieure (ÉTS)</a>, where my research focuses on <em>Multimodal Learning</em> in the process of <em>Emotional Recognition</em>.
-My advisor is <a href="https://liviamtl.ca/pages/regular-members/koerich-1/" target="_blank">Prof. Alessandro Koerchi</a>, and my co-advisor is <a href="https://liviamtl.ca/pages/regular-members/granger-1/" target="_blank">Prof. Éric Granger</a>.</p>
+  <p>In 2024, I began my PhD in <a href="https://www.etsmtl.ca/" target="_blank">Engineering</a> at <a href="https://www.etsmtl.ca/" target="_blank">École de Technologie Supérieure (ÉTS)</a>, under the guidance of <a href="https://liviamtl.ca/pages/regular-members/koerich-1/" target="_blank">Prof. Alessandro Koerich</a> and <a href="https://liviamtl.ca/pages/regular-members/granger-1/" target="_blank">Prof. Éric Granger</a>.
+My research focuses on <em>Multimodal Learning</em> for <em>Emotion Recognition</em>, exploring approaches to combining modalities such as audio and text while addressing challenges related to missing data and noisy signals.</p>

-  <p>I completed my master’s degree in Electrical Engineering at <a href="https://www5.usp.br/" target="_blank">University of São Paulo (USP)</a>, where I focused on <em>Classical Image Processing</em> and <em>Machine Learning</em> for medical images.
-During my master’s degree, I was under the supervision of <a href="https://bv.fapesp.br/en/pesquisador/87823/fatima-de-lourdes-dos-santos-nunes-marques/" target="_blank">Prof. Fátima de Lourdes dos Santos Nunes</a>.</p>
+  <p>During my master’s degree in Electrical Engineering at the <a href="https://www.poli.usp.br/" target="_blank">Universidade Politécnica de São Paulo (USP)</a>, I focused entirely on research, refining my machine learning skills and specializing in <em>machine learning</em> for medical imaging.
+Under the supervision of <a href="https://bv.fapesp.br/en/pesquisador/87823/fatima-de-lourdes-dos-santos-nunes-marques/" target="_blank">Prof. Fátima de Lourdes dos Santos Nunes</a>, I presented my work internationally and published more than five papers as the first author.</p>

-  <p>I earned my Bachelor's degree in Computing from <a href="https://www.poli.usp.br/" target="_blank">Universidade Politécnica de São Paulo</a>, where I also participated in a pre-master's program while completing my degree in Computer Engineering.</p>
+  <p>I earned my Bachelor’s degree in Computer Engineering from <a href="https://www5.usp.br/" target="_blank">USP</a>, where I had the opportunity to develop my skills through diverse experiences.
+I participated in competitive programming extension groups, began studying machine learning in depth, and gained professional experience through internships and working at three different companies.</p>

 </div>

 ## Publications